csqsiew/website/content/about.md

 * How does the similarity structure of the mental lexicon (the part of long-term memory that stores phonological and orthographic representations) influence spoken and visual word recognition?
 * How does the structure of the phonological and semantic language network affect word learning and language acquisition?
-* How does the structure of the semantic language network affect semantic processing?
+* How does the structure of the semantic language network affect semantic processing and processing of humor?

 *2: Using behavioral data to infer the structure of cognitive networks (top arrow)*

 * Using fluency and association data from students and experts to infer their knowledge structure of a given domain ([Small World of Psychology](https://csqsiew.netlify.com/studies/swopf/); [Complex Forma Mentis](http://www.complexmentis.com/team/))
-* Using phonological associations to study changes in the structure of the ageing phonological network and the  phonological network of bilinguals and second language learners
+* Using phonological associations to study changes in the structure of the ageing phonological and semantic networks and the  phonological network of bilinguals and second language learners
 * Survey responses to construct correlation (statistical) networks (eating disorder symptom network, experience of stuttering network)

 *3: Tying it altogether (middle arrow)*